ibm-cloud-docs/dns-svcs/cr-add.md

 ![Delete second subnet](images/cr-no-ha.png "Delete the second subnet by clicking trashcan icon"){: caption="Delete the second subnet to remove high availability function" caption-side="bottom"}

-## Creating a custom resolver using the CLI
+## Creating a custom resolver from the CLI
 {: #cli-create-cr}
 {: cli}